1. PURPOSE AND MISSION

 3.2.1.
 Professional Members shall include those individuals with a professional knowledge and interest in food and agribusiness and may be members of organizations in the public, private, and academic sectors, including Lifetime Members.

 3.2.2.
 Young Professional Members are those recognized as under 30 years of age and receive a special 3-year rate to join the association.

 3.2.3.
-Institutional Members shall include those firms, corporations, partnerships, or other commercial entities and university departments, libraries, agencies, associations, governmental and non-governmental organizations, non-profit groups, or other related entities that support the objectives of the Association.
+Institutional Members shall include those firms, corporations, and partnerships with commercial entities, university departments, libraries, agencies, associations, governmental and non-governmental organizations, non-profit groups, IFAMA Young Board, or other related entities that support the objectives of the Association.

 3.2.4.
 Student Members shall include those individuals presently enrolled in full-time training for professional positions in food and agribusiness.

 3.2.5.
 IFAMA Fellows shall recognize and honor individuals who have given extraordinary service over an extended period to the agribusiness community and the Association.
 IFAMA’s Policies and Procedures shall stipulate the requirements for the election of IFAMA Fellows as developed by the Board.